Neuroware-IO/toolbox/README.md

 ![BCE Toolbox](assets/img/docs/screenshot.png)

-At the moment, we currently have __full_ support the following blockchains:
+At the moment, we currently have __full__ support the following blockchains:

 * Dogecoin Testnet

-We will be introducing support for the following blockchains soon:
+We will be soon be introducing additional support for the following blockchains:

 * Dogecoin
 * Bitcoin